95gabor/k8s-mediaserver-operator/README.md

 - [Sabnzbd](https://sabnzbd.org/) - A free and easy binary newsreader.
 - [Seerr](https://github.com/seerr-team/seerr) - Media request and discovery manager for Jellyfin, Plex, and Emby.

+## Chart Structure

+This repository contains:

+- **Umbrella Chart** (`k8s-mediaserver`) - Deploys all services together with shared configuration
+- **Individual Service Charts** - Each service (sonarr, radarr, plex, etc.) can be installed independently

-All container images used by the chart are from [linuxserver.io](https://www.linuxserver.io/).
+All container images used by the chart are from [linuxserver.io](https://www.linuxserver.io/) except Seerr which uses the official image from [seerr-team](https://github.com/seerr-team/seerr).

 Each of the components can be **enabled** or **disabled** if you already have something in place in your lab!